wunderwuzzi23/Offensive-BPF/obpf/README.md

 # Offensive BPF obpf experiments and programs written using libbpf-bootstrap

 This repo is entirely based on the original `libbpf-bootstrap` and it's scaffolding.

-I created one new BPF program called `obpf` at this point.
+I created one new BPF program called `obpf` which hooks `getdents64` to overwrite filenames on the fly.

+More details about this program in the [following blog post](https://embracethered.com/blog/posts/2021/offensive-bpf-libbpf-bpf_probe_write_user/).

 ```
 cd src/c